sf-wdi-19-20/modules/w6_d4_2_rails_resources_continued/README.md

 ## Challenges Part 2: Editing a Plane

 Editing a `plane` requires two separate methods.
-One to display the `plane` information to be edited by the client and another to handle the update request.
+One will display the `plane` information to be edited by the client, and the other will handle the update request.

 If we look back at how we handled displaying our `new` form we see the following pattern: